Sweden does not finance terrorists, the country’s Prime Minister Magdalena Andersson claimed on Wednesday in response to Turkey’s accusations.

 Ankara has demanded that both countries take action against Kurdish militants and lift restrictions on arms trade with Turkey.

 The two Nordic nations formally requested entry into the US-led military bloc in mid-May amid the Russian offensive in Ukraine.
 Accession requires the unanimous approval of all existing NATO states.
-This includes Turkey, which has threatened to veto unless Finland and Sweden make important concessions with regard to their security interests.
+This includes Turkey, which has threatened to exercise its veto unless Finland and Sweden make important concessions with regard to their security interests.